Hall-Nathan/my-first-website/README.md

 ## Synopsis

 A directory of software development programmmes with links to their respective Wikipedia pages.
-The purpose of this project was to impliment newly developedcoding skills.
+The purpose of this project was to impliment newly developed coding skills.

 ### Features